The importance of taking your medicines

 - If you’re having problems organising your tablets, talk to your pharmacist or GP.
 Some pharmacists will provide blister packs with the tablets already sorted into daily doses.

 - If you’re housebound and having problems taking your tablets, your GP may be able to arrange for a nurse to visit who can sort out your tablets into a Dosette box.
 The nurses may be able to arrange to visit daily to help you take your tablets – although this service is usually only available if you can’t take your tablets any other way.

 Other prescription and over the counter medicines

 Some prescription medicines can interact with your tablets and cause side effects if you take them together.
-You need to remember that some medicines you can buy without prescription can also interact with your heart failure medicines.
-Be sure to check with your doctor/pharmacist before you start taking any other prescription or over the counter medicines.
+You need to remember that some medicines that you can buy without a prescription can also interact with your heart failure medicines.
+Make sure you check with your doctor/pharmacist before you start taking any other prescription or over-the-counter medicines.